 12.2 the right to rectification

-If your information has been passed over to our lender/s you will need to contact them requesting the information they will hold about you.
+If your information has been passed over to our panel of lender/s you will need to contact them requesting the information they will hold about you.

-If your information has been passed over to our lender/s you will need to contact them requesting them to correct any inaccurate information they might hold about you.
+If your information has been passed over to lender(s) on our panel you will need to contact them requesting them to correct any inaccurate information they may hold about you.